Najya808/Elasticsearch-Threat-Hunting-and-Observability-Labs/README.md

 - (Lab_06_Basic_Kibana_Discover_Usage.md)
   Learned how to navigate Kibana Discover: selecting indices, applying filters, adjusting time ranges, sorting data, and saving custom search views for future use.

+- (Lab_7_Creating_an_Index_Pattern.md)
+  Created and validated an Elasticsearch index pattern in Kibana, enabling efficient data exploration and preparation for visualizations and dashboards.